By Cesilia Faustina

 More than 44.5 million immigrants resided in the US in 2017, according to the American Community Survey.
 This number has continued to grow throughout the years with immigration being a core topic in 2016’s presidential elections.
 The immigration policy in the US has been going through many criticisms and backlashes within recent months, especially since the election of Donald Trump.

-Once the embassy refused to give his daughter citizenship, Lotfi and his wife decided to just stay in Yemen.
+Since Lotfi’s daughter was not granted citizenship, Lotfi and his wife decided to just stay in Yemen.

 He also mentioned that it was not all that easy living in the States, especially after September 11.

 “After 9/11, with the treatment of Arab and Muslims there, it was very hard on us there.
 My wife wears a hijab,” he said.

-“Constantly being watched and having people stare at you, we didn’t want to deal with this, so I thought I could always go back.
-That was one of the main reasons we went back.”
+“Constantly being watched and having people stare at you, we didn’t want to deal with this, so we thought we would take a break for a couple of years and be with our families in Yemen and that we could always go back once things get better.”

 Eventually, Lotfi and his family managed to move to Jordan after receiving a job opportunity.

-After moving to Jordan thanks to a job offer from a local software company, his family and him managed to create a new home in this foreign country.
+After moving to Jordan thanks to a job offer from a local software company, his family and he managed to create a new home in this foreign country.

 Jordan is the second highest country with refugee intakes.
 Refugees make up a great deal of the Jordanian population with 89 refugees per 1,000 inhabitants, according to UNHCR.

 A majority of those refugees come from Syria, however, being in the crossfire of war-torn countries, Jordan is storing a huge amount of refugees from various countries within the region.

-“I didn’t think I would like living in Jordan but because of the way the interaction is here, not only me, I mean for Yemeni’s and non-Yemenis,” he said.
+“I didn’t think I would like living in Jordan this much but because of the way because of the way people deal and interact with non-Jordanians here, I am loving it, my family and I are,” he said.

-“The hospitality of Jordanian people, especially with us, is great.
+“The hospitality of Jordanian people, especially with us as Yemenis, is great.
 It works for me and my family.”

 Lotfi said having had the privilege of experiencing different cultures and locations, it truly had changed the way he saw the world.